-The 2024 Atlantic hurricane season is predicted to be a highly active season, and it only takes one landfalling hurricane to make it an active season for us all.
-Last year, we saw the impact of Hurricane Idalia in the Big Bend, which made landfall as a Category 4 hurricane, causing record-breaking storm surges and high winds in nearby counties.
-Experts say that the storm had the potential to be much worse than it was.
-In 2022, Hurricane Ian devastated parts of Florida as the state's most expensive storm and the third-costliest storm in U.S. history.
-While Leon County is a non-coastal community, history has repeatedly demonstrated that storms can penetrate deep into the interior of our region, causing significant damage.
+While the 2025 Atlantic hurricane season is predicted to be an above average season, it only takes one landfalling storm to make it a truly active season for our community.
+In 2024, Leon County faced severe weather even before hurricane season began.
+January's Squall Line and April's Bicentennial Storm caused major flooding in Leon County.
+In May, a historic tornado outbreak brought three tornadoes, causing \$50 million in damages-rivaling Hurricanes Hermine, Michael, and Idalia combined.
+In August, Hurricane Debby made landfall in nearby Taylor County, dropping over a foot of rain.
+Weeks later, Hurricane Helene became the strongest storm to strike the Big Bend.
+Just 13 days later, Hurricane Milton made landfall following record-setting rapid intensification.
+While Leon County is a non-coastal community, history has repeatedly demonstrated that storms can travel deep into the interior of our region, causing significant damage.
 Fortunately, we have a resilient community filled with local officials, neighborhood leaders and community partners who work together during times of disaster to keep us safe, provide critical information, and answer our community's needs.

-You will see Leon County's dedication to being #HurricaneStrong reflected in the 2024-25 Disaster Survival Guide.
+You will see Leon County's dedication to being #HurricaneStrong reflected in the 2025-26 Disaster Survival Guide.
 This document affirms the County's commitment to listening, planning and building upon our past successes.
 From understanding the forecast to knowing what you need in your disaster bucket, this guide provides all you need to know to be prepared for whatever disaster may come your way.

-Bring the 2024-25 Disaster Survival Guide with you while traveling and give copies to your friends, family and neighbors.
+Bring the 2025-26 Disaster Survival Guide with you while traveling and give copies to your friends, family and neighbors.
 The guide is divided into sections, focusing on different aspects of storm readiness, and features important information to help you prepare, act and recover.

-To stay up-to-date before, during and after a disaster, visit Leon-CountyFL.gov/ei.
+To stay up to date before, during and after a disaster, visit LeonCountyFL.gov/ei.
 If you need help planning and preparing for a disaster, contact Leon County Emergency Management at 850-606-3700.